-Automation is the Trick to eCommerce GrowthNovember 28, 2017 - Milen Vasilev
+eCommerce Automation Is The Trick To GrowthNovember 28, 2017 - Milen Vasilev

-Automation is the only way to grow your eCommerce operation in a sustainable way.
-However, the term doesn’t necessarily mean leaving everything to robots and algorithms. eCommerce automation is done with the help of both apps and platforms, and the addition of team members.
+eCommerce automation is the only way to grow your business operations and revenue in a sustainable way.
+However, the term doesn’t necessarily mean leaving everything to robots and algorithms.
+Automation is done with the help of both apps and platforms, and the addition of team members.

-Automation works best for tasks that are confined to the digital world and, luckily, there is a world of platforms out there that can help you with automating those.
+It works best for tasks that are confined to the digital world.
+Luckily, there are numerous platforms out there that can help you.
 When it comes to the more complex tasks of connecting the physical world with the digital, you usually need some combination of platforms, a human touch, and creativity.

 Logistics can be scary and super time-consuming.
 Order fulfillment is the backbone of your operations and one of your most complex processes.
-That is why many eStores start off by automating it and choose to drop ship.
+That is why many eCommerce businesses start off by automating it and choose to drop ship.

 On the other hand, if you’d rather do everything in-house, you need to have the right resources to invest in scaling the infrastructure yourself.